2014 Pennsylvania lieutenant gubernatorial election

 The Pennsylvania lieutenant gubernatorial election of 2014 took place on November 4, 2014, to elect the Lieutenant Governor of Pennsylvania.
 In Pennsylvania, the winners of the lieutenant gubernatorial primary elections join the ticket of their party's gubernatorial nominee.

+Background

 Primary elections were held on May 20, 2014.
 Incumbent Republican Lieutenant Governor Jim Cawley was renominated unopposed and ran for re-election to a second term on a ticket with incumbent Governor Tom Corbett.
 The Democratic nominee was State Senator Mike Stack, who was businessman Tom Wolf's running mate.

 Wolf and Stack defeated Corbett and Cawley in the general election.